 Glasses and contacts: update prescriptions and supply of contacts.

 Please see Student Health Insurance for information and tips on insurance coverage.

 Review with your student a plan of action if they become ill or injured.
-A solid first step in your plan is to be evaluated by Student Health Service staff.
-Staff will assist students in sorting though illness and injury and make appropriate referrals as needed.
+A solid first step in your plan is to be evaluated by the Student Health Service staff.
+Staff will assist students in sorting through illness and injury and make appropriate referrals as needed.

 Transportation options can be found here.